-Common to all these cases is the question \emph{is the algorithm predicting a different quantity than what we intend?} This is a key question concerning the algorithm's \emph{construct validity} \citep{cronbach1955construct,coston2023validity}---the degree to which the algorithm predicts the construct that was intended.
+Common to all these cases is the question \emph{Does the algorithm predict a different quantity than what we intend?} This concerns \emph{construct validity} \citep{cronbach1955construct,coston2023validity}---the degree to which the algorithm predicts the construct that was intended.
 Construct validity involves several key components, of which the most relevant to our setting is discriminant validity \citep{campbell1959convergent}.
 Discriminant validity requires that we establish that the measure does not capture constructs it is not intended to measure.
 When proxy outcomes reflect social processes---such as prior hiring decisions---the algorithm may inadvertently learn to predict unintended and even impermissible quantities, but standard evaluations against that same proxy can fail to detect this fundamental flaw.
 In such settings standard evaluations risk validating algorithms that are accurate with respect to the proxy but invalid with respect to the intended target.

 Standard evaluation approaches compute predictive performance measures like accuracy or ROC curves, telling us how well the algorithm predicts the outcome used in evaluation.
 When this outcome is just a proxy for the desired outcome, these performance metrics may provide a misleading picture of how well the algorithm predicts the quantity we actually care about.
 Beyond standard performance metrics, there are evaluation approaches that leverage measurement error modeling and label bias frameworks \citep{guerdan2023ground,fawkes2024fragility,mhasawade2024causal}.
 Literature in this area provides methods for analyzing how performance metrics and fairness properties might vary under structural assumptions on the relationship between the proxy and intended outcome.
-None of the available methods, to our knowledge, provide an explicit answer to the question raised above, is the algorithm predicting a different quantity than what we intend?
-In this paper, drawing on similar practices in other fields, we argue that this is a natural and important question to consider before proceeding to further evaluation such as fairness assessments or robustness analyses.
-To answer this question, we propose a falsification framework that assesses whether the algorithm is predicting unintended quantities.
+None of the available methods, to our knowledge, assess whether the algorithm predicts a different quantity than what we intend.